Deutsches Institut für Japanstudien nav lang search

 Foundations of Digital Embodied Economics

-The workshop and the symposium bring together experts and practitioners from the social sciences (sociology and geography), psychology, neuroscience, haptics research, engineering, and (industry) design.
+The workshop and the symposium brought together experts and practitioners from the social sciences (sociology and geography), psychology, neuroscience, haptics research, engineering, and (industry) design.
 The project is funded by the German Research Foundation (DFG) and the Japanese Society for the Promotion of Science (JSPS) as part of the Japanese-German bilateral ‘Initiation of International Collaboration’-Program.

 Main Organizers: